hugapi/hug/README.md

     return "Happy {age} Birthday {name}!".format(**locals())
 ```

-To run the example:
+To run, from the command line type:

 ```bash
 hug -f happy_birthday.py
 ```

-Then you can access the example from `localhost:8000/happy_birthday?name=hug&age=1` Or access the documentation for your API from `localhost:8000/documentation`
+You can access the example in your browser at: `localhost:8000/happy_birthday?name=hug&age=1`.
+Then check out the documentation for your API at `localhost:8000/documentation`

 Versioning with hug